ietf-teep/architecture/draft-ietf-teep-architecture.md

 across the market.
 Different devices, manufacturers, and TEEs support different attestation protocols.
-In order for TEEP to be inclusive, it is agnostic to the format of evidence, allowing proprietary or standardized formats to be used between a TEE and a verifier (which may or may not be colocated in the TAM).
+In order for TEEP to be inclusive, it is agnostic to the format of evidence, allowing proprietary or standardized formats to be used between a TEE and a verifier (which may or may not be colocated in the TAM), as long as the format supports encryption of any information that is considered sensitive.

 However, it should be recognized that not all Verifiers may be able to process all proprietary forms of attestation evidence.
 Similarly, the TEEP protocol is agnostic as to the format of attestation results, and the protocol (if any) used between the TAM and a verifier, as long as they convey at least the required set of claims